• Be patient.

 • Electric hospital pump (for rent).

 Note: There are many sizes of breast shields.
 The shields that come with your breast pump may not fit you properly.
 A poor fit may cause nipple or breast damage.
-If you have any questions, visit our breastfeeding services for additional support.
+If you have any questions, visit our breastfeeding clinics for additional support.

 Before Expressing